 Foreign exchange rates used at the valuation date are the same as IFRS closing rates, assuring consistency with the IFRS balance sheet, which forms the base for the EBS as of that date.

 Comparison to prior period

-Compared to last year, the main changes were a significant retrocession with one retrocessionare, the impact of new business, additional management actions, economic updates as well as model and assumption changes.
+Compared to last year, the main changes were the impact of new business, model and assumption changes, management actions as well as economic impacts.

-D.2.3 SIGNIFICANT SIMPLIFIED METHODS USED
+D.2.2.3 SIGNIFICANT SIMPLIFIED METHODS USED